What Is Airway Orthodontics? Signs Your Child May Need More Than Straight Teeth

 Palate expansion is one of the most powerful tools we have.
 By gently widening the upper arch, we create more space for the tongue to rest properly, improve nasal airflow, and support healthier breathing patterns.
 At Anchor Orthodontics, we use 3D-printed expanders that make this process more comfortable than ever.

-Early intervention to guide jaw growth can reposition the lower jaw, create space for the airway, and set a child's facial development on a healthier trajectory — things that become significantly harder to achieve once growth is complete.
+Early intervention to guide jaw growth can reposition the lower jaw, create space for the airway, and set a child's facial development on a healthier trajectory.
+These changes become significantly harder to achieve once growth is complete.

 For some patients, orthodontics is one piece of a larger puzzle.
-Dr. Lavigne works closely with ENTs, sleep physicians, myofunctional therapists, and speech pathologists right here in Providence to make sure every patient gets complete, coordinated care.
+Dr. Lavigne works closely with ENTs, sleep physicians, myofunctional therapists, and speech pathologists here in Rhode Island to make sure every patient gets complete, coordinated care.

 When Should You Come In?